 How long do Common, Comet, and Shubunkin goldfish live?

 Fancy goldfish tend to live shorter lives than slim-bodied goldfish.

 As fancy goldfish have been selectively bred to display certain traits – such as round bodies, flowing fins, and bulging eyes – they are often more susceptible to health problems.
 For instance, swim bladder problems are more common in fancy goldfish.

 Fancy goldfish also tend to be more delicate and less hardy than common goldfish.
 You will need to be extra careful about water quality if you want your fancy goldfish to live a long time.

 Don’t be disheartened though!
 It is certainly still possible for fancy goldfish to live for several years.
-With good care, age 10 is certainly achievable, and some fancy goldfish may even make it to 15 years old.
+And with good care and a bit of luck, it’s certainly possible for a fancy goldfish to reach their tenth birthday.

 How long do carnival goldfish live?